 If you wish to help clear up or don’t mind infrastructure problems or topless palm trees then head for your favourite island, but if you’re looking for the traditional, no problem paradise you should at least contact an appropriate hotel and ask for current situation report (pinches of salt handy would be a good idea!).

-As of now, September 23, 2017, the only islands I would book into would be in the western Caribbean, including Jamaica, Cayman Islands, Mexico’s Maya Riviera, and those near South America – Aruba, Bonaire, Curaçao, Tobago and other small islands in the vicinity.
-BUT of course we still have two more months of Hurricane season to go, so no guarantees anywhere!
+Islands that were well clear of hurricanes sit comfortably in the western Caribbean, including Jamaica, Cayman Islands, Mexico’s Maya Riviera, and those near South America – Aruba, Bonaire, Curaçao, Tobago and other small islands in the vicinity.

 Best Caribbean Beaches in alphabetical order